djotaku/BlockDestroyer/README.md

  - Using tags in Unity so that the scripts can do different things to the objects based on the tag

- - Makes prefabs vs Duplicates.
+ - Prefabs vs Duplicates.
 Prefabs are more useful because they allow you to effect changes across all the instances of the Prefab in the game.